 For people with chemical sensitivity, young children, pregnant individuals, or those carrying high cumulative chemical exposure from other sources — the precautionary steps are documented, proportionate, and worth taking.
 The sleep micro environment is worth thinking about regardless of population: it is a real phenomenon documented in peer-reviewed literature, and it should change how we think about bedroom air quality, not just mattress chemistry in isolation.

-This article is part of Embr Sleep's chemistry research series.
+This article is part of Embr's chemistry research series.
 Our methodology and editorial commitments are published openly.
-If you found this useful, share it with someone comparing mattresses or navigating the off-gassing question.
+If you found this useful, share it with someone comparing mattresses or staring down a new-mattress smell.

 Frequently asked questions